wiemag/arch-install/README.md

 	bash arch-1-lang.sh -h

-- run them with chosen options, e.g.
+(4) Run them with chosen options, e.g.

 	bash arinst-1-lang.sh -k pl -f lat2-16 -l pl_PL.UTF-8

+NEVER RUN THESE SCRIPTS ON YOUR COMPUTER!!!

+YOU MAY TRY THEM IN A VIRTUAL MACHINE

-AT THE MOMENT NONE SCRIPT WORKS!!!
+AT THE MOMENT NONE OF THE SCRIPT WORKS!!!